bfagundez/pipeman/README.md

 =============================================
 This tool provides a way to execute several tasks (even rm -rf) using a web ui.
 Multiple tasks can be added and executed / restarted, a console output is shown.

-This is a very buggy implementation so far, improvements coming soon.
+This is helpful to execute repetitive tasks and to avoid ssh-ing and a lot of typing.

-Requirements coming soon to.
+This is an early implementation so far-- alpha state, improvements coming soon.

 Known bugs:
 - Not displaying current task status